LeonKang130/LeonKang130.github.io/_pages/about.md

 My research interests include real-time rendering and ray tracing.
 I am also interested in game development.

+I have experience programming in C/C++, CUDA, C#/F#, Python and JavaScript and developing applications using OpenGL and Vulkan.

 I am currently looking for internships in the summer of 2025.

 Selected Experience